 Many people with glaucoma have no early signs or symptoms.
 The onset of the disease can happen gradually so it can go undetected for a long time.
 Glaucoma is hereditary and is more prominent among African Americans, older adults and women.

 It takes a coordinated team to treat and support patients in seeing their best, and that’s what you’ll find at Mercy.
-If your optometrist detects symptoms of glaucoma during a routine, annual exam, he or she may refer you to a Mercy ophthalmologist, specially trained to treat you with compassionate care.
 Our goal is to help you see your best, so you live a happier, more complete life.